launchdarkly/ios-client-sdk/MigrationGuide.md

 #### `LDConfig` Objective-C Compatibility
 Since Objective-C does not represent `struct` items, the SDK wraps the LDConfig into a `NSObject` based wrapper with all the same properties as the Swift `struct`.
 The class `ObjcLDConfig` encapsulates the wrapper class.
 Objective-C client apps should refer to `LDConfig` and allow the Swift runtime to handle the conversion.
 Mixed apps can use the `LDConfig` var `objcLdConfig` to vend the Objective-C wrapper if needed to pass the `LDConfig` to an Objective-C method.
-The type changes mentioned above all apply to the Objective-C LDConfig. `Int` types become `NSInteger` types in Objective-C, replacing `NSNumber` objects from v2.x.
+The type changes mentioned above all apply to the Objective-C LDConfig. `Int` types become `NSInteger` types in Objective-C, replacing `NSNumber` objects from v2.x or v3.x.
 An Objective-C `isEqual` method provides LDConfig object comparison capability.

 ### Custom users with `LDUser`
-`LDUser` replaces `LDUserBuilder` and `LDUserModel` from v2.x. `LDUser` is a Swift `struct`, and therefore uses value semantics.
+`LDUser` replaces `LDUserBuilder` and `LDUserModel` from v2.x or v3.x. `LDUser` is a Swift `struct`, and therefore uses value semantics.
 #### Changed `LDUser` Properties
 Since the only required property is `key`, all other properties are Optional.
-While this is not really a change from v2.x, it is more explicit in Swift and may require some Optional handling that was not required in v2.x.
+While this is not really a change from v2.x or v3.x, it is more explicit in Swift and may require some Optional handling that was not required in v2.x or v3.x.
 ##### `ip`
 This property has changed to `ipAddress`.
 ##### `custom<JsonType>`